 Role-based access controls allow websites to be unblocked at local level without disturbing district level configurations.
 Time-based controls allow students to access certain online content outside of schools hours, and it is now also possible to configure monitoring and reporting options in order to identify students who might be at risk due to inappropriate or irresponsible online behavior, and to satisfy state regulations allowing parents to dictate their child´s Internet access.

-The issue of households with and without Internet access has largely been resolved due to cheaper technology and the growth of personal mobile devices.
+The issue of households with and without Internet access has largely been resolved due to cheaper technology such s Chromebooks and the growth of personal mobile devices.
 Although minors are still at risk from navigating the Internet without supervision, the millennial generation is more tech-savvy than its predecessors and generally faster to learn from peers and older siblings – mitigating some of the risk while balancing the opportunities for students to learn.

 Why SSL Inspection has become a Necessity